CodiumTeam/docker-training/exercise-12/README.md

 Add an extra step in the build stage, to execute a docker scan of the image.

-You will need to be logged in to *Docker Hub*, so you will need to execute a docker login statment.
-Do not put the credentials in the Jenkinsfile and storem them in Jenkins, just as you learnt earlier.
+You will need to be logged in to *Docker Hub*, so you will need to execute a docker login statement.
+Do not put the credentials in the Jenkinsfile and store them in Jenkins, just as you learnt earlier.

 If you have used all your free *Snyk* scans, you may need to also login to *Snyk* and add an API token.